 Kaomi’s mother, Toyota Saori, believes this experience not only taught her daughter how to manage pressure better, it has also made her more self-assured.
 “Her solo piece was demanding in both the technical and expressive aspects.
 When she successfully performed the difficult steps on stage which she was unable to do so previously, it strengthened her self-confidence.”

-For Nicole, the experience not only gave her a confidence boost, it taught her how to manage her fear of stage fright.
+For Nicole, the experience not only gave her a confidence boost, but it also taught her how to manage her fear of stage fright.
 Nicole, who has been dancing ballet for five and a half years explains, “My biggest fear was dancing in front of so many people.
-I overcame it by taking deep breaths before going on stage and to do my best to enjoy being on the stage.”
+I overcame it by taking deep breaths before going on stage and doing my best to enjoy being on the stage.”

 Whether it’s perfecting those split jumps and tight turns in classical ballet, or cranking, popping and locking to a hip-hop beat, Crestar School of Dance nurtures every student’s beat, step, and leap.

 Started as a dance department under Yamaha Music School Singapore in 1977, CSD has grown to become one of the largest private dance schools in Singapore.
-For more details on their dance program, go to www.crestarballet.com.sg
+For more details on their dance program, go to Crestar School of Dance/span>.